-TWITTY: I would just like to say that EUCOM is laser-focused on the Baltics.
+Lt.
+Gen. TWITTY.
+I would just like to say that EUCOM is laser-focused on the Baltics.
 We think we've built tremendous capacity, capability and interoperability here.
 And our plan is to continue to stay focused in this area.
-I think you will see, as you move about the Baltic states, new capability that has grown within the internal national defense forces, as well as the capability that we provided here in the way of the enhanced forces presence and our rotational - our armor brigade combat team and our aviation combat team.
+I think you will see, as you move about the Baltic States, new capability that has grown within the internal national defense forces, as well as the capability that we provided here in the way of the enhanced forces presence and our rotational-our armor brigade combat team and our aviation combat team.
 They provide tremendous capability to this region.
-Thank you.

-WICKER: And thank you so much, General.
+Mr. WICKER.
+And thank you so much, General.